 A working heating system is one of the main requirements for landlords when they want to let their property out.
 With the recent announcement of government energy plans, the properties have to be not only regularly maintained but as well energy-efficient.
 This can put landlords in a difficult situation.
 How to choose a heating system that is efficient, desired by tenants and potentially will pay off itself in a long run?

-That is why this time Fantastic team prepared a blog post that will help you identify the best heating system for your rental property.
+That is why this time our team prepared a blog post that will help you identify the best heating system for your rental property.

 Then you are on the right page.
 Keep on reading!